456Jr/456Jr/README.md

 - 👋 Hi, I’m @456Jr
-- 👀 I’m interested in Paper Mario Mods
+- 👀 I’m interested in Paper Mario, Mario 64, Modding and N64 in general
-- 🌱 I’m currently learning How to mod better
+- 🌱 I’m currently learning how to spend my free time
-- 💞️ I’m looking to collaborate on any good mod
+- 💞️ I’m looking to collaborate on any mod
 - 📫 How to reach me, just find me

 <!---